389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

 Working on Design (in other words very unstable draft)

 ## Naming ##
     plugin directory: .../back-ldbm/db-mdb
+    sources files are prefixed with mdb_
-  sources files are prefixed with mdb_ lmdb lib: are got from packages: lmdb-devel lmdb-doc lmdb-libs
+    function names are prefixed with dbmdb_  (Could not use mdb_ that conflicts with ldbm libraries) lmdb lib: are got from packages: lmdb-devel lmdb-doc lmdb-libs

 Note: lmdb documentation is in [file:///usr/share/doc/lmdb-doc/html/index.html](file:///usr/share/doc/lmdb-doc/html/index.html) once lmdb-doc is installed.